 What was his life like after school?

-- Although he wasn’t a top student at school in everything, when he got a bit older he certainly made up for it, when he and his family moved to Switzerland.
+Although he wasn’t a top student at school at everything, when he got a bit older he certainly made up for it, when he and his family moved to Switzerland.

 As an adult he often forgot appointments and as his amazing brain was all over the place his lectures were a bit difficult to understand.

 What made him famous?

 In 1919 Einstein’s theory was proven right by an experiment.
 He became famous literally overnight and all of a sudden he got invitations to go all over the place, as well as getting honors from all over the world!

-- He was awarded the Nobel Prize for Physics in 1921.
+He was awarded the Nobel Prize for Physics in 1921.
 He certainly did come a long way from that boy who was told he would amount to nothing!

-Other Interesting Einstein Facts
+Interesting Einstein Facts

-- He couldn’t swim at all, but he carried on sailing right throughout his life.
+He couldn’t swim at all, but he carried on sailing right throughout his life.

 He said, “If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.
 I see my life in terms of music…I do know that I get most joy in life out of my violin.”

-- Einstein loved to use his imagination.
+Einstein loved to use his imagination.
 He said, “Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.”

-Einstein had two sons from his first marriage.
-It is thought his daughter died.
-He married twice and his second wife was his cousin but she died before him.
+Albert Einstein had two sons from his first marriage.
+It is thought his daughter, Lierserl, died young.
+Einstein married twice and his second wife was his cousin, but she died before him.

 This was one very interesting man indeed!